-In setting the Strategic Asset Allocation for the Fund, the Fund has taken into consideration how it might best achieve its Responsible Investment objectives, which are noted later entities document.
+In setting the Strategic Asset Allocation for the Fund, the Fund has taken into consideration how it might best achieve its Responsible Investment objectives, which are noted later on in this document.

 Balance between different types of investments

 The LGPS Investment Regulations require the administering authority to have regard for the diversification of the Fund's investments.